-We have great news to share!
+Dear NFS@Home volunteer, We have great news to share.
 Our National Science Foundation XSEDE grant has been renewed for another year.
-We were aggressive in our selection of work for this year, so we have lots of sieving to do!
+We were aggressive in our selection of work for this year, and we have lots of sieving to do!
 We can use as much computing time as you have available to donate, and your help is greatly appreciated!
 Your contributions of computer time are what makes this research possible.

 The prime is 200,701 digits long, eclipsing the previous record of 79,911 digits.
 It enters Chris Caldwell’s “The Largest Known Primes Database” ranked 1st for Sophie Germain primes.

 The discovery was made by Philipp Bliedung (pabliedung) of the United States using an Intel Core i7 950 @ 3.07GHz with 12 GB RAM running Linux.
 Philipp is a member of the USA team.

 The prime was verified on 9 April 2012 9:36:15 UTC, by Lee Blyth (IshtarIS) of Australia using an Intel Core i7 2600k @ 3.40GHz with 8 GB RAM running Windows 7 Ultimate.
 Lee is a member of the Ishtar team.

 For more details, please see the official announcement at primegrid.

 Announced yesterday Oct.
 21st 2011.

 We decided (OxyOne and Sesef) to close the project DNETC @ HOME.

 – It appears they have 45,000 WU to still do, not sure how long those will last.
 At current it shows the work generator is disabled, so apparently that will be all, unless they change minds again.
 Also most of this seems to be ATI work.

 As they said you can crunch Moo! which is the same thing doing distibuted.net work as a wrapper application.